vikas25mim10105-debug/Python_Project/README.md

-# Library Management System

-Project Title

-Library Management System (CLI)
+Library Management System (LMS)

-Overview of the Project
+1. Overview of the Project

-This project is a console-based application written in Python designed to manage the day-to-day operations of a library.
-It features a dual-login system that separates administrative privileges from standard user functionalities.
-The system allows administrators to manage the book inventory (add, view, search) and allows users to register, issue, and return books.
-It utilizes Python data structures (dictionaries and lists) to handle data efficiently in runtime.
+This project is a modular, console-based application designed to simulate the digital management of a library's daily operations.
+It acts as a central database for managing book records and user transactions.
+The system is built on Modular Programming principles, separating logic into five distinct Python files (main.py, login.py, modify_Book.py, issue_return.py, view.py) to ensure code readability and maintainability.

+The application features a Dual-Login System:

+    Administrative Module: For librarians to manage the inventory (Add, Search, View).

+    User Module: For students/patrons to register, log in, and perform book transactions (Issue, Return).

+Data Persistence is handled via In-Memory Data Structures (Python Dictionaries and Lists), allowing for fast runtime operations without the need for an external SQL database.

-Features
+2. Features

-The system is divided into two primary modules:
+The system provides granular control over library operations through the following features:

-1. Administrative Module
+ Administrative Features

-    Secure Login: Access is restricted via ID and Password authentication.

-    Add Books: Admins can add new books with details including Serial Number, Name, Author, Copies, Price, and Shelf Number.

-    Search Books: Advanced search functionality allowing lookups by:
+    Secure Authentication: The system enforces security with a hardcoded Admin ID (2345) and Password (pass@pass).
+It includes a security counter that locks the login attempt after 4 failed tries.

+    Inventory Management (Add Books): Admins can batch-add books.
+For every book, the system captures detailed metadata:

+        Serial Number (Unique ID)

+        Book Name

+        Author Name

+        Number of Copies

+        Price

+        Shelf Number ("Self no")

+    Advanced Search Engine: Admins can locate books using five specific criteria:

+        By Serial Number (ser)

+        By Book Name (name)

+        By Author (author)

+        By Price (price)

+        By Shelf Location (self)

+    Filtered Data Viewing:

+        View by Shelf: Displays all books located on a specific library shelf.

+        View by Price Range: Displays books that fall within a user-defined price bracket (Lower Limit to Upper Limit).

+ User Features

+    User Registration: New users can sign up by creating a numeric User Name and a Password.
+This is stored temporarily in the runtime session.

+    Book Issuing System: Users can search for and issue books.
+The system displays a confirmation message: "You have to return it in 1 week either fine will be charged".
+Issuing can be done by:

         Serial Number